Polarization Signatures of Inspiraling Hotspots around Kerr Black Holes: Introduction

 An inspiraling hotspot is expected to exhibit an intrinsically time-dependent polarimetric signature, providing a natural extension beyond current fits of the primary loop~\cite{Wielgus:2022heh,Yfantis:2023wsp}.
 In particular, the evolving $Q$--$U$ morphology found in the plunging region between the ISCO and the event horizon, as shown in Ref.~\cite{Chen:2024jkm}, captures the qualitative behavior expected whenever the emitting source undergoes systematic inward motion: the emergence of interior loops in the $Q$--$U$ plane and a systematic inward drift of the polarimetric centroid.

 Naturally, plunging hotspots that form near the ISCO and hotspots orbiting at larger radii probe different dynamical regimes: large-radius orbits are appropriate for slower variability originating farther out, whereas a plunging model becomes relevant when a primary loop is observed on significantly faster timescales.
-Moreover, because hotspots are generated by complex plasma physics, they need not move with strictly Keplerian velocities and may begin complex orbital motion before reaching the ISCO~\cite{vonFellenberg:2025vrk,Porth:2020txf}, particularly in a advection-dominated accretion flow such as that in Sgr~A*~\cite{Narayan:1994is}.
+Moreover, because hotspots are generated by complex plasma physics, they need not move with strictly Keplerian velocities and may begin complex orbital motion before reaching the ISCO~\cite{Matsumoto:2020wul,Porth:2020txf,vonFellenberg:2025vrk}, particularly in an advection-dominated accretion flow such as that in Sgr~A*~\cite{Narayan:1994is}.
 Observations such as those studied in Ref.~\cite{Wielgus:2022heh} therefore motivate the need for a model that can handle generic inspiral motion, not only geodesic plunges within the ISCO.
 Indeed, plasmoid structures seen in general relativistic magnetohydrodynamic simulations suggest that a hotspot can originate in the accretion flow and be observed at mm wavelengths as it inspirals toward the event horizon~\cite{Zamaninasab:2009df,Emami:2022ydq}.

 In this work, we take a step toward generic inspiral motion, not restricted to the region within the ISCO, by parameterizing the hotspot four-velocity.
 We adopt a prescription that spans trajectories from purely infalling motion to Cunningham's geodesic flow~\cite{Pu:2016qak,EventHorizonTelescope:2020eky,Cardenas-Avendano:2022csp}.
-This approach introduces three parameters: $\xi$, $\beta_r$, and $\beta_\phi$.
-The first, $\xi$, sets the ratio of the fluid angular momentum to its Keplerian value, thereby defining a ``sub-Keplerian'' flow.
-The remaining two parameters, $\beta_r$ and $\beta_\phi$, control the radial and azimuthal components of the motion by smoothly interpolating between the sub-Keplerian prescription and the purely radial infall prescription.
+This approach introduces two parameterizations: $(\beta_r, \xi)$ and $(\beta_r, \beta_\phi)$.
+The parameter $\xi$ sets the ratio of the fluid angular momentum to its Keplerian value, while $\beta_r$ and $\beta_\phi$ control the radial and azimuthal components of the motion by smoothly interpolating between the sub-Keplerian prescription and purely radial infall ($\xi$ and $\beta_\phi$ are not independent).
 Our prescription generalizes both the geodesic plunging motion considered in Ref.~\cite{Chen:2024jkm} and the fixed radius motion with a sub-Keplerian parameter studied in Refs.~\cite{Vos:2022yij,Levis:2023tpb}.